nicotine-plus/nicotine-plus/README.md

 Nicotine+ aims to be a pleasant, free and open source (FOSS) alternative to the official Soulseek client, providing additional functionality while keeping current with the Soulseek protocol.

-Nicotine+ uses GTK for its graphical user interface, and is written in Python.
+Nicotine+ is written in Python and uses GTK for its graphical user interface.

 Check out the [screenshots](data/screenshots/SCREENSHOTS.md) and [source code](https://github.com/nicotine-plus/nicotine-plus).
 <br clear="right">